 A general session over tea and coffee to cover individual and specific issues.

-If you also book on our morning "beginning your chicken keeping" course you will receive a complimentary lunch.
+You can also book on our morning "beginning your chicken keeping" course.

 What To Bring:

 Just bring yourself, confirmation of your booking, a notebook and any questions you may have.